jleejohn2570/Argus/README.md

 ### Auto-installed Go tools

-The script will automatically install any missing tools using `go install`:
+The script will automatically install any missing tools using go install contained in the setup.sh script:

 | Tool | Source |
 |------|--------|